prometheuxresearch/docs/docs/learn/vadalog/05-annotations.md

 ## @model

 The `@model` annotation is used to create and enforce a schema for a predicate, ensuring the data adheres to a specified structure.
-This is crucial for maintaining data consistency and integrity across operations.
+This annotation not only supports simple predicate schema definitions but also extends to handle complex concepts such as superclass relationships and triple-based entity relationships.

 The annotation syntax is as follows: